 Fixed Index Annuity [FIA] – Advantages & Disadvantages

-There are no perfect investments or retirement strategies that solve every contingency.
-It is more likely that a combination of investment strategies and financial vehicles will ultimately give you the diversified retirement plan that you are looking for.
-A Fixed index annuity offers several advantages that may suggest a foundational position in your retirement planning; however, they to are not without their disadvantages.
+There are no perfect investments, annuities or retirement strategies that solve every contingency.
+It is more likely that a combination of investment strategies and financial vehicles will ultimately give you the balanced retirement plan that you are looking for.
+A Fixed index annuity also known as a hybrid annuity offers several advantages that may suggest a foundational position in your retirement portfolio; however, FIAs are not without their disadvantages.

 As with all investments, there are pros and cons to be aware of and take into consideration.
 These characteristics for some individuals may be a true disadvantage, and for other individuals they may offer a needed advantage with no negative impact based on one’s retirement planning objectives.